 Biography

-Born in 1945 in Shimane Prefecture, Ido moved to Kyoto as a young man and was captivated by the city's extraordinary concentration of temples, shrines, gardens, and traditional architecture.
-He trained in woodblock printmaking and eventually established his own studio in Kyoto, from which he would produce and publish prints for the remainder of his career.
-This self-publishing arrangement gave him complete control over the quality and distribution of his work, and he developed a direct relationship with galleries and collectors that sustained his practice for decades.
+Born in 1945 in Shimane Prefecture on the Japan Sea coast, Ido relocated to Kyoto as a young man and was captivated by the density of historical architecture concentrated within the city's grid — more than two thousand temples and shrines, the machiya townhouses of the old merchant districts, the stroll gardens of imperial villas.
+He trained in woodblock printmaking and established his own studio in Kyoto, choosing to self-publish rather than work through a commercial publisher.
+This arrangement gave him complete control over edition quality, subject selection, and distribution, and he built a direct network of galleries and collectors in Japan and abroad that sustained his practice for decades.

 Key Facts